nzamani/sap-cloud-connector-docker/README.md

    ```

    **Hint:** Don't forget the dot at the end of the line!

+   > If you're trying to build the image on a MacBook with an M1/M2 (ARM architecture) chip, you'll need to specify the platform in the docker build command to build the image for the x86 architecture.
+Note that when running the image, macOS will automagically run the container using Rosetta.
+For more information: [https://docs.docker.com/desktop/mac/apple-silicon/](https://docs.docker.com/desktop/mac/apple-silicon/).

+    > ```bash
+    > docker build -t sapcc:2.14.2 --platform linux/amd64 .
+    > ```

    If you're behind a proxy, add one or both of the following extra build arguments with appropriate values: `http_proxy` and `https_proxy`.
 If adding these arguments to the `docker build` invocation on separate lines, don't forget to escape the newlines at the end with `\`, e.g.: